rebelsky/sams-assorted-musings-reflections/four-months.md

 for approval.
 But even on those nights, I wrote, because I always re-edited those essays [n].

+I'm also not sure what this month did to my audience [n].
+I think some people are reading my essays less often, because they don't really care about these profiles.
+But my sense is that I've picked up a few readers, too.
+I've had at least one student (one who I didn't know read my essays) ask about the profiles and how I wrote them [n].

 Will I continue writing profiles?
 Almost certainly.
 Will I do another month of profiles, will I mix them into my regular essays, or will I do both?
 I'm not sure yet.
 I was frustrated to have to have a more